-The many faces of the post-pandemic life were stories filled with loss, grief and uncertainty.
+The many faces of the post-pandemic life were stories filled with loss, grief, and uncertainty.
 After all, this was one of the most unexpected tragedies of our times.
-In the case of Danny (Kelley Kali), the protagonist of I’m Fine (Thanks For Asking) (2021), the pandemic kicked her out from her place, and sentenced her to live in a tent with her daughter Wes (Wesley Moss).
-The game of pretend that this is just a camping trip cannot last forever though, and Danny decides to find them a new place to live.
+In the case of Danny (Kelley Kali), the protagonist of I’m Fine (Thanks For Asking) (2021), the pandemic kicked her out of her place and sentenced her to live in a tent with her daughter Wes (Wesley Moss).
+The game of pretending that this is just a camping trip cannot last forever though, and Danny decides to find them a new place to live.

 That ray of sunshine is Kelley Kali, the beating heart of the film.
 Danny earns our sympathy right away, and effortlessly.
 No matter what happens, she remains dedicated to her goal of scraping enough money to secure a roof over her daughter’s head.
 In spite of the constantly worsening developments of the day, it seems that nothing can beat the roller skating hero.
 Kali keeps her wide, charming grin at all times, used to cover the boiling pot of emotions underneath.
 And you do feel it’s heavy as hell.

 Witty writing constitutes another solid foundation for I’m Fine (Thanks For Asking) (2021).
 While the story remains largely simplistic – a Greek tragedy set against suburban areas, fast food joints, and projects – writers Angelique Molina, Roma Kong, and Kelley Kali find their strength in the dialogues.
 Smoothly sailing between one encounter and another, Danny’s one-day adventure feels authentic, and it’s humorous without the need for the writers to come up with some unimaginable obstacles standing in the way too.
 On many occasions, I felt that the trio kept the modern classics of American indies – The Florida Project (2017) and Moonlight (2016) – close to their chests.